 While you are able to stretch your essence as far as the table above specifies, the closer your Essence is to you, the denser and therefore the more powerful/effective a skill can be.

 When your character is strained (from either pushing badly failing their Essence Check or from over-exerting their essence) but they try to use their Essence quality again, they risk receiving an Injury to their head.
 If a character already has the “strained” status condition and they do something that would normally apply the “strained” condition, they receive 1 Injury to their Head, ignoring any protection they might be wearing!

 Normally, the “strained” condition goes away after 1 full round during Combat (unless the GM says otherwise) or until the scene or location changes when outside of combat (at the GM’s discretion).
 If you choose to use Essence while strained, the “strained” condition does not go away until you allow your character the time they need to recover from it.
 So whether you succeed or fail your Essence roll, you must wait an additional round or scene before it can be removed.

-Normally, Essence can only extend as far as its range and is immediately shortened/cut off if a solid object passes between the user and its target.
-If you have achieved Mastery on your Essence quality, your Essence will automatically stretch up to half your Essence’s range around any obstacles that get inbetween the user and its target to prevent the connection from being broken.
+Normally, essence can only extend as far as its range and is immediately shortened/cut off if a solid object passes between the user and its target.
+If you have achieved Mastery on your Essence quality, your essence will automatically stretch up to half its range around any obstacles that get inbetween the user and its target to prevent the connection from being broken.

 For example, if someone walks in front of you while you are trying to Grab something, your essence can automatically stretch around that person so the connection between you and your target is not broken.